 In fact, those two can be misleading: W&F is an average, scarcely revealing the magnitude and frequency of the ocurring speed drifts; Rumble is also mostly useless, as the backgound noise from the records usually surpasses the noise coming from the motor / bearing.

-But as relevant as they might be, the way a turntable platter responds to quick changes of pitch and volume, strongly shapes the signature of the sound as we hear it, yet no one measures it.
+But as relevant as they might be, the way a turntable platter responds to quick changes of pitch and volume, strongly shapes the signature of the sound as we hear it, yet it’s not currently measured.

 Aditionally, some of the intensity of the vibrations on a record’s groove, as perceived by the stylus, is partially lost along the mechanical path of shaft-platter-LP-stylus-arm-plinth, and we don’t have a clue on how much…

 We are working on it.
-We want to measure it, give it a name and draw up a target, so that we can reach it and improve, again and again.
+We want to measure it, give it a name and draw up a target, so that we can reach and improve it, again and again.